raspberrypilearning/make-a-face/en/step_1.md

 You will:

-+ Use code creatively to create a piece of digital art
++ Use code creatively to make a piece of digital art
 + Draw and position your art using geometric shapes and coordinates
 + Organise your code with functions